hwkuohenry/hwkuohenry.github.io/index.md

 I am a graduating PhD student form Columbia University advised by professor [John Wright](http://www.columbia.edu/~jw2966/) and involved in active reseearch with professor [Daniel Esposito](https://cheme.columbia.edu/faculty/daniel-esposito).
 My research is focused on developing and understanding methodologies for data analysis; and I am specifically interested in analyzing machine learning algorithms for scientific and visual data processing.

-My recent projects involves in building [mathematical understading toward deconvolution problems](https:/sbdsphere.github.io), and interdeciplinary reasearch with chemistry department on [efficient microscopic imaging](??).
+My recent projects involve building [mathematical understading toward deconvolution problems](https:/sbdsphere.github.io), and interdeciplinary reasearch with chemistry department on [efficient microscopic imaging](??).
 These projects are intersection of high-dimensional data analysis,  non-convex optimization, and theories of inverse problem.

 <br/>